-Stina Pettersson is originally from Sweden, but have resided in the U.S. for the past 6 years.
+Stina Pettersson is originally from Sweden but have resided in the U.S. for the past 6 years.
 She started her American journey in Miami, Florida, and recently moved to Austin, Texas.

-Stina was active as a professional dancer for 21 years, but after ACL surgery in both knees, she was forced to slow down her dancing.
-She is now back to her roots, with her beloved horses, and also enjoys every day out in nature with her two adorable dogs, Max and Abigail.
+Stina was active as a professional dancer for 21 years but she was forced to slow down her dancing after ACL surgery in both knees.
+She is now back to her roots, with her beloved horses and also enjoys daily nature walks with her two adorable dogs, Max and Abigail.

-Stina has the gift of being able to receive communication from the spirit and extraterrestrial world, which she also loves sharing with her readers.
+Stina has the gift of being able to receive communication from the spirit and extraterrestrial world which she also loves sharing with her readers.

-“My main goal is to always maintain a flexible lifestyle, where I set my own schedule.
-Even that I work harder than many, I love what I do every day and have the opportunity to help other people, which is a huge gift.”
+“My main goal is to maintain a flexible lifestyle, where I set my own schedule.
+Even that I work hard, I love what I do every day.
+I also have the opportunity to help other people which is a huge gift.”